Your Guide to the Best Sunday Roasts in Melbourne

 The Courthouse Hotel

-The Courthouse Hotel is a jewel of the North Melbourne neighbourhood, that oozes character and charm.
-This Art Deco beauty, with its classic corner bar and vintage vinyl spinning behind the counter, feels like a throwback with a modern twist.
-Sundays here are all about incredible roasts, with a beef rump and a rotating cut—pork, lamb, chicken, or even fish—cooked over a custom Parilla grill.
-Add in classic roast potatoes, a Yorkshire pudding, and the unmistakable soul of this place, and you’ve got one of Melbourne’s finest Sunday roasts.
+The Courthouse Hotel brings serious character to its North Melbourne corner, with Art Deco bones, a classic front bar and vintage vinyl spinning behind the counter.
+Sundays are all about the roast, with beef rump and a rotating cut, from pork and lamb to chicken or fish, cooked over a custom Parilla grill.
+Add roast potatoes, Yorkshire pudding and the unmistakable soul of the room, and you’ve got one of Melbourne’s finest Sunday lunches.

 86-90 Errol Street, North Melbourne